hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 ### `eth_config`

-Returns the client's current configuration including fork information for the current, next, and last known forks.
+Returns the client's fork information for the current, next, and last known forks.

 :::info